BeikeElectricity/ProjectX/README.md

 # Testing
 Testing is easiest done by by making a new Android Test run configuration in Android Studio
 # Web Server
+We have a server up and running but if you want to run your own it's possible.
 The server is intended to run on the LAMP stack, so make sure you have that installed on your system.
 For example using ubuntu run